Severson-Group/AMDC-Hardware/uAMDC/docs/README.md

 - uAMDC: 4.34 x 5.12 inches
 - AMDC:  6.00 x 6.75 inches

 Below is a diagram to better illustrate the mounting hole locations and size differences between the two boards.
-The yellow X marks a mouting hole location on the AMDC board.
+The yellow X marks a mounting hole location on the AMDC board.
 The mounting holes on the bottom and right side of the uAMDC are in the exact same locations as the mounting holes on the AMDC.

 ![uAMDC AMDC Overlay](https://github.com/Severson-Group/AMDC-Hardware/blob/uamdc-rev-a-pcb/uAMDC/docs/Images/uAMDC_AMDC_Overlay.JPG?raw=true)